hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5176

-And [He will grant you] another favor that you love: help from Allah and an imminent conquest.
+And [He will grant you] another favor that you love: help from Allah [against your enemies] and an imminent conquest.
 Give glad tidings to the believers.

 # 5177